 My parents christened me Pamela Ruth Newton, named after my paternal grandmother Ruth Buffet Newton.
 As a girl, I didn’t much like my middle name.
 It sounded so old-fashioned, like my grandmother, and, well, so biblical, as it is.
 But now as a grandmother myself, I embrace my given middle name.
 I am Ruth.

-A sister in Christ and sojourner in this earthly walk of faith convicted me through her example that I need to dig deeper into the Old Testament, a part of the Bible that I admittedly am weak in.
+A sister in Christ and sojourner in this earthly walk of faith convicted me by her example that I need to dig deeper into the Old Testament, a part of the Bible that I admittedly am weak in.
 With her encouragement, I determined to start my Old Testament study.
 So I decided to start with the Book of Ruth.

 I only had a children’s Bible story remembrance of Ruth.
 To my surprise, I found Jesus there and I found myself.